OF THE EXECUTIVE COMMITTEE OF THE

 Section 3.
 The terms of office of the appointive officers shall be concurrent with that of the Executive Committee.
 If a vacancy occurs in the office of County Chair, the appointive officers shall serve only until the election of a new County Chair.

 Section 4.
-The County Vice-Chairs shall be the assistant executive officers of the Republican Party of Tarrant County.
+The County Vice-Chair or Vice-Chairs shall be the assistant executive officers of the Republican Party of Tarrant County.
 They shall aid and assist the County Chair in all of said duties.

 Section 5.
 The Legal Counsel shall be the chief legal advisor to the Executive Committee of the Republican Party of Tarrant County, and to all other Committees and officers on legal matters pertaining to the Republican Party of Tarrant County.
-The Legal Counsel shall attend all meetings of the Executive Committee.
+The Legal Counsel is expected to attend all meetings of the Executive Committee.

 Section 6.
 The Treasurer shall be the custodian of all funds of the Executive Committee and the Republican Party of Tarrant County, and shall disburse the same in accordance with the budgets approved by the Executive Committee.
 The Treasurer shall keep a strict account of all receipts and disbursements, with the dates thereof, from whom received and to whom disbursed, and the purpose thereof and shall make a copy of said report available to the Executive Committee at the regularly scheduled meetings.

 Section 7.
 The County Chair may appoint assistants to the Appointive Officers as needed, who shall be subject to the same ratification and removal procedures as the Appointive Officers as outlined in Section 2 of this Article.